Romy London

 ✅ Best Practises for Buying Sweet Potatoes

-When buying raw sweet potatoes, look for sweet potatoes that are firm, smooth, and free from any bruises or blemishes.
+When buying raw sweet potatoes at the grocery store, look for sweet potatoes that are firm, smooth, and free from any bruises or blemishes.
 Avoid sweet potatoes that have any signs of mold or decay.

 🧺 Best Ways to Store Sweet Potatoes